-- All SANGs with car parks must have a circular walk which starts and finishes at the car park. - ▶ SANGs must be designed so that they are perceived to be safe by users; they must not have tree and scrub cover along parts of the walking routes. - Paths must be easily used and well maintained but most should remain unsurfaced to avoid the site becoming too urban in feel. - ▶ SANGs must be perceived as semi-natural spaces with little intrusion of artificial structures, except in the immediate vicinity of car parks.
+- SANGs must be designed so that they are perceived to be safe by users; they must not have tree and scrub cover along parts of the walking routes. - Paths must be easily used and well maintained but most should remain unsurfaced to avoid the site becoming too urban in feel. - SANGs must be perceived as semi-natural spaces with little intrusion of artificial structures, except in the immediate vicinity of car parks.
 Visually-sensitive way-markers and some benches are acceptable. - All SANGs larger than 12ha must aim to provide a variety of habitats for users to experience.
-Access within the SANG must be largely unrestricted with plenty of space provided where it is possible for dogs to exercise freely and safely off lead. - > SANGs must be free from unpleasant intrusions (e.g. sewage treatment works smells). - SANGs should be clearly sign-posted or advertised in some way. - SANGs should have leaflets and/or websites advertising their location to potential users.
+Access within the SANG must be largely unrestricted with plenty of space provided where it is possible for dogs to exercise freely and safely off lead. - > SANGs must be free from unpleasant intrusions (e.g. sewage treatment works smells). - > SANGs should be clearly sign-posted or advertised in some way. - SANGs should have leaflets and/or websites advertising their location to potential users.
 It would be desirable for leaflets to be distributed to new homes in the area and be made available at entrance points and car parks. - It would be desirable for an owner to be able to take dogs from the car park to the SANG safely off the lead. - Where possible it is desirable to choose sites with a gently undulating topography for SANG. - It is desirable for access points to have signage outlining the layout of the SANG and the routes available to visitors. - It is desirable that SANGs provide a naturalistic space with areas of open (non-wooded) countryside and areas of dense and scattered trees and shrubs.
 The provision of open water on part, but not the majority of sites is desirable. - Where possible it is desirable to have a focal point such as a view point or monument within the SANG.